 - Virtual Basic Cores, part of ICDS’s High-Performance Research Cloud (HPRC)

-You can also purchase additional storage for your research group.
+You can also purchase additional storage or archive storage for your research group.

 To request a paid allocation, contact Derek Leydig.

 Learn more about services and rates (requires Penn State login).

 The Roar Open Queue

 Researchers who do not have a paid allocation can access Roar through the open queue.
 All you need is an ICDS account.
 If you don’t have one, request an account here.

 Jobs submitted to the Open Queue run using idle Roar computing resources.
 That means the jobs you submit to this queue do not count against your paid allocation.